individkid/sidegeo/README.md

   * -i start interactive mode
   * -e \<metric> start animation that tweaks planes according to a metric
   * -d \<directory> changes directory for history and configuration
-  * -n \<directory> clone history and configuration in new directory
+  * -n \<directory> copies current state to new directory
   * -o \<file> save polytope in format indicated by file extension
   * -f \<file> load polytope in format indicated by file extension
   * -l \<shape> replace current polytope by builtin polytope
-  * -t \<ident> change current polytope to one indicated by timestamp or name
+  * -t \<ident> change current polytope to one from history
+  * -r randomize direction and color of light sources
   * -s resample current space to planes with same sidedness
   * -S resample current polytope to space and planes